 1 generous pinch of salt

-Mix the flour and salt in a large bowl.
+Mix the flour, sugar and salt in a large bowl.

 Make a well in the flour and butter and add the cold water.
 Mix quickly with a large spoon, adding more water as needed.